AppScale/gts/README.md

 [![GitHub version](https://badge.fury.io/gh/AppScale%2Fappscale.svg)](http://badge.fury.io/gh/AppScale%2Fappscale)
 [![AppScale license](https://img.shields.io/badge/license-Apache%202-blue.svg)](https://github.com/AppScale/appscale/blob/master/LICENSE)

-AppScale is an open-source cloud computing platform that automatically deploys and scales unmodified Google App Engine applications over public and private cloud systems and on-premise clusters.
-AppScale is modeled on the App Engine APIs and has support for Python, Go, PHP and Java applications.
+AppScale is an easy-to-manage serverless platform for building and running scalable web and mobile applications on any infrastructure.

+The platform enables developers to focus solely on business logic in order to rapidly build scalable apps, cleanly separating it from deployment and scaling logic.
+It allows operations to provide a consistent, tunable environment that can simplify running and maintaining apps on multiple infrastructures.
+The business will benefit from faster time-to-market, reduced operational costs, maximized application lifetime, and the flexibility to integrate with new or existing technologies.

-AppScale is developed and maintained by AppScale Systems, Inc., based in Santa Barbara, California, and Google.
+AppScale is open source and based on the original serverless platform, Google App Engine.
+It supports Python, Go, PHP and Java applications.
+The software is developed and maintained by AppScale Systems, Inc., based in Santa Barbara, California, and Google.

 ## Why Use AppScale?